WangYuTum/odometry/README.md

 # Direct Stereo Semi-Dense Visual Odometry and 3D Reconstruction
 This is a course project from 3d scanning and motion capture at [Technical University München](https://www.tum.de/en/).
-The project implements a direct semi-dense image alignment for tracking a Stereo Camera as the frontend and implement a Multi-view Stereo Reconstruction as the backend.
+The project implements a direct semi-dense image alignment for tracking a Stereo Camera as the frontend.
 This is only an re-implementation and combination of existing algorithms.
 Some of the highlights:
 * **Real-time:** on a single Intel CPU core (>= 4th generation)
 * **Customized Optimization:** all optimization procedures are implemented from scratch, no [ceres-solver](http://ceres-solver.org/) or other optimization frameworks are used
 * **Algorithm Dependencies:** all important algorithms are implemented from scratch, such as disparity search, depth/geometry optimization, pose optimization, etc

-The project is still under **developing**.
+The project is still under **~~developing~~**.
+The project is already closed since the lecture has ended.
+However, it will go on as a personal project.
+The next plan is to implement a RGB-D odometry using the existing code blocks.

 ### Related/Referenced Papers
 * **Robust Odometry Estimation for RGB-D Cameras**, *C. Kerl, J. Sturm, D. Cremers*, In Proc. of the IEEE Int.
 Conf. on Robotics and Automation (ICRA), 2013.